Controller

 This

-implementation is a Singleton, so you should not call the constructor directly, but instead call the static Singleton Factory methodController.getInstance()
+IControllerimplementation is a Singleton, so you should not call the constructor directly, but instead call the static Singleton Factory methodController.getInstance()@throws Error if Singleton instance has already been constructed

 Declaration